solidi/writing/09-organize-at-the-whiteboard.md

 ### Step 2: Assumptions

 Think about some generic questions.
 Like, what programming language do you prefer?
 Move to the right side of the board.
 No questions coming?
 The problem may contain concepts you don’t know.
 Ask what they are.
 Then, start tackling the problem questions.
 The first question to ask is an example of the **input** and **output**.
 Ask if the data is **presorted**.
+Write the functional and non-functional requirements.

 ![Assumptions are the questions need answering.](images/09-04.jpeg)